 George Stillman Hillard - Six Months in Italy in ca 1847-1848

 A small monument celebrates a very obscure event; in 1848 one of the most cherished relics kept in S. Pietro, a fragment of the head of St. Andrew, was stolen; it was found a few days later outside the walls near Porta S. Pancrazio.
-Pope Pius IX built a monument which is almost identical to that built by Pope Pius II near Ponte Milvio in 1462.
+Pope Pius IX built a monument to celebrate the event which is almost identical to that built by Pope Pius II near Ponte Milvio in 1462.

 In many parts of Rome the historical walls are surrounded by modern blocks of flats; luckily town planners have forbidden building on the former farms located outside this section of the walls; the rule has known some exceptions, but overall it has been complied with.